jhkeselman/RBE470x-project_team01/team01/report2.md

 ## 3. Experimental Evaluation

 ### 3.1 Variant 1:
-For training on a copy of variant 1, our character survived [a] trials out of [b] total trials, for a survival rate of [c].
-It ended with an average score of [d].
+For training on a copy of variant 1, our character survived 100 trials out of 100 total trials, for a survival rate of 100%.
+It ended with an average score of 4997.
 ### 3.2 Variant 2:
 For training on a copy of variant 2, our character survived [a] trials out of [b] total trials, for a survival rate of [c].
 It ended with an average score of [d].
 ### 3.3 Variant 3: